-Many a time, I find trekkers struggling to tackle the cold on winter treks.
+Many a time, I find trekkers struggling to tackle the cold on a Himalayan winter trek.
 They’re not layered well enough, they don’t have the right gear or they are not mentally prepared.

 This completely sucks out the fun of a winter trek, which is usually a once in a lifetime experience for most trekkers.

 So I’m writing this email to give you a real picture of what winter is like in the mountains, and how to gear yourself up for it.

 I don’t want you to be one of those trekkers not enjoying because of the cold.

 First, How Cold Does it Get?

 They can drop as low as -15 °C after sundown.
 Just after a rain / snowfall, it’s coldest (although, interestingly, it isn’t as cold during a snowfall).

 But on an average, on a winter trek expect day time temperatures to be roughly between 8 °C and 15 °C. This means during the day, you can usually trek wearing just one, or a maximum of two layers.

 The night time temperatures are likely to be between 3°C to -5°C. Any time after sundown, you need all your layers on.
 That is at least five warm layers.

 So let’s talk about what gear we recommend for a Himalayan winter trek.
 I’m going to tell you only about the primary winter gear here, not getting into toilet kits or medical kits.
 You’ll find all those on the “What to take” section of your trek page.